Lethal memory fail: Why drivers see, and then forget, motorcyclists

 "We had three times as many cars as motorcyclists in our experiment," Chapman said.
 "And yet, we still had five times as many memory errors for motorcyclists as we did for the cars."

-Based on these results, Chapman concludes that many "looked, but failed to see" crashes may actually be a case of "saw, but forgot" errors, where memory lapse is the problem.
+Based on these results, Chapman concluded that many "looked but failed to see" crashes may actually be a case of "saw but forgot" errors, where memory lapse is the problem.

 'See bike, say bike'

-Chapman says the results suggest that our short-term memory isn't as robust as we like to think.
+Chapman said the results suggest that our short-term memory isn't as robust as we like to think.

 "All memories are lost in a really short time," he said.
 "We have this picture of the world like we're watching a movie in front of us, and we think we're paying attention to all of it, but we're not.
 We're just paying attention to one thing at a time, unless we actively remember it."